SamBoyd/OpenBacklog/src/mcp_server/mcp_tools_and_resources_docs.md

 **Use Cases:**
 - Starting initiative creation with full context
-- Understanding available narrative connections
+- Understanding available narrative connections (use identifiers like "H-001", "V-001" when linking)
 - Guiding user through strategic initiative refinement

 ---